DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Model-Categories-tab.md

 # Model Categories

-The first step is to select the SheetLink in the DiRootsOne menu and to choose the Model Categories tab.
+The first step is to select the SheetLink from the DiRootsOne menu and to choose the Model Categories tab.

 Steps:

-1. Click radio buttons to switch between Whole Model, Active View or Current Selection to choose the categories.
+1. Click on the radio buttons to switch between Whole Model, Active View or Current Selection to choose the categories.

 ```yaml
 The 'Whole Model' radio button will show the all existing model categories.